Intro to statistics with R

 7. Further information

 Choosing the most suitable statistical method, evaluating test diagnostics and how to best transform your data are all quite vast topics of their own.
-While an in-depth discussion of these is beyond the scope of the workshop, useful resources that might be helpful for self-study are the R for Data Science e-book (accessible for free) and Getting Started with R: An Introduction for Biologists.
+While an in-depth discussion of these is beyond the scope of the workshop, useful resources that might be helpful for self-study are the R for Data Science e-book (accessible for free), Getting Started with R: An Introduction for Biologists, and Modern Statistics with R (e-book accessible for free).